sutra-dev/sutra-examples/README.md

 aimed at developers, QA engineers, and anyone interested in using our models.

 ## SUTRA models comes in multiple flavors.

-- **SUTRA-LIGHT**: Designed for conversation, summarization, and other tasks in 50+ languages.
+- **SUTRA-V2 **: Designed for conversation, summarization, and other tasks in 50+ languages.
 Highly efficient and optimized for ultra-low latency applications.
-- **SUTRA-PRO**: Our best performant model adept at executing instructions in 50+ languages for conversational use cases and complex tasks.

 ## Repository Structure